 The main advantage of Rhode Island’s law is that it gives homeowners the opportunity to use their insurance for small claims, like food spoilage, without penalty.
 It also gives you the right to talk to your insurer about potentially filing a claim without fear of retribution on your next insurance bill.
 So if something happens and you’re not sure how to proceed, it’s worth at least talking to your insurer before you pull out your wallet.

 Many insurance companies opt for a percentage deductible for hurricane damage instead of a traditional dollar amount.
-Rhode Island law limits insurers to a maximum hurricane deductible of five percent of the home’s value, and while that may not sound like a lot, it makes a big difference.
-A traditional home insurance deductible, which covers all claims besides hurricanes, is around $1,000 to $1,500.
-While the hurricane deductible may be as high as $10,000 on its own.
-Yours may not cost this much, though.
-The exact cost of your deductible will vary based on the location of your home, the value of your home and the company you choose.
+Rhode Island law limits insurers to a maximum hurricane deductible of 5% of the home’s value, and while that may not sound like a lot, it makes a big difference.
+A traditional home insurance deductible, which covers all claims besides hurricanes, is around $1,000 to $1,500, while the hurricane deductible may be as high as $10,000 on its own.
+The exact cost of your deductible will vary based on the location of your home, the value of your home, and the company you choose.
 If you’re concerned about the cost, you should get quotes from several companies before you make a decision.

 If you’re renting out your home, you need extra protection.

 Enter home sharing coverage.
 Currently, this is only available from a few insurers, including Allstate and Liberty Mutual.
-This endorsement protects you in case your guests' damage or steal your property.
+This endorsement protects you in case your guests damage or steal your property.
 It’s an optional coverage that you can tack on to your existing homeowners policy, and it doesn’t cost that much.
-Allstate claims its HostAdvantage coverage costs less than $1 per week.
-These programs are a good place to begin if you’re looking to get started in the home-sharing business, but if your preferred insurer doesn’t offer this coverage, ask them about a home business policy instead.
+(Allstate claims its HostAdvantage coverage costs less than $1 per week.)
+These programs are a good place to begin if you’re looking to get started in the home sharing business, but if your preferred insurer doesn’t offer this coverage, ask about a home business policy instead.
 Sometimes these policies will cover home sharing as well.